Headway App Review: Is It Really Worth Your Time and Money? [2026]

 Podcast Summaries → They offer summaries on episodes of many different Podcasts.

-Shortform AI → It’s a browser extension that summarizes everything on the internet, from articles and emails to YouTube videos, at a click of a button.
+Shortform AI (desktop-only feature) → It’s a browser extension that summarizes everything on the internet, from articles and emails to YouTube videos, at a click of a button.
 And you can even install it for free!
 But if you want the premium version (for unlimited summaries) you would need a Shortform subscription.

 5.1.3 Shortform — User Interface